lakruzz/gh-phlow/README.md

 Get inspiration to a waffle suported workflow in [this Gist](https://gist.github.com/lakruzz/77786b48f5dc0b3ef063).

 ## GitHub Label Manager
-Have a look at [Destan Sarpkaya's](https://github.com/destan) [GitHub Label Manager](http://www.dorukdestan.com/github-label-manager/), it's what we currently use to sync labes between repo's.
+Have a look at [Destan Sarpkaya's](https://github.com/destan) [GitHub Label Manager](http://www.dorukdestan.com/github-label-manager/), it's what we currently use to sync labels between repo's.